 Health: 350 Weapons: Heavy Plasma Cannon

 Notes: While the Shadow APC made only a brief appearance in Halo 2 despite featuring prominently in the 2003 “Earth City” demo, it would play a much heavier role in this game.
-As a ground-based troop transport, it would take over the role of dropships in areas where landing or maneuvering an aircraft would prove difficult or impossible.
+As a ground-based troop transport, it would take over the role of dropships in areas where landing or maneuvering an aircraft would prove difficult or impossible, such as city streets.
 It could carry up to 8 passengers, depending on their size.
-Shadows would play a prominent role in the Earth-based missions, particularly the Battle of Sydney level.
 It could be hijacked and controlled by the player, and could potentially be used in Firefight and Invasion.

 Notes: The Scorpion’s machine gun would most likely remain a separate turret controlled by a second player rather than the driver-controlled coaxial version from Halo 1 & 2.
 The cockpit hatch could perhaps be shot off by regular weapons to expose the driver, taking damage as if it were light vehicle armor.
 Finally, the player would once again be able to ride on the tread pods like they could in Halo 1.

-Health: 500 Weapons: Heavy Plasma Mortar or Dual Fuel Rod Cannons Plasma Turret
+Health: 600 Weapons: Heavy Plasma Mortar Dual Fuel Rod Cannons (Anti-air model only) Plasma Turret

 Notes: Like the Scorpion, the Wraith’s plasma cannon would likely remain a turret controlled by a second player, and the cockpit’s hatch could be shot off by regular firearms.
 It would handle identically to its Reach incarnation, including the duration and speed of its boost.

-The Wraith would have a variant model in the form of the anti-air models first seen in Halo 3.
-The player would be able to use this version for the first time in a canonical Halo title.
+The Wraith would have a variant model in the form of the anti-air model first seen in Halo 5.
 To make it a weapon more focused on anti-vehicle and especially anti-air combat, the AA Wraith’s cannons would have difficulty targeting infantry, perhaps by reducing aim assist against infantry and/or not allowing the cannons to angle down too far.

 Health: 1000 Weapons: 20 mm Autocannon (chin-mounted) M41 LAAG (bay-mounted) Dual ANVIL-II Missile Pods

 Notes: The Pelican would actually be destructible in regular gameplay.
 Rather than simply dropping troops and supplies for the player, they could also serve a role as a heavy gunship, providing heavy close-in air support.
 This can be scripted, or the player could summon them on a limited basis.
-Also, as mentioned earlier, there would likely be a Pelican fought as an enemy during the first level(s).
-It could also serve as a boss in Firefight.
+Also, as mentioned earlier, there would likely be a Pelican fought as an enemy during the first level, and could perhaps serve as a boss in Firefight.